-Is the VW Golf reliable?
-Common problems to keep in mind
+Is the VW Golf Reliable?
+Common Problems in (2026)

 The VW Golf is a popular hatchback, but when it comes to long-term reliability, it’s a bit of a mixed bag.
 Some people enjoy years of hassle-free driving, while others run into engine issues, electrical faults, and expensive repairs sooner than they’d like.